Norbibaschet20/Tutoriale-HTML/README.md

 ------HTML Comment Tags

 <!-- This is a comment -->  Comments are not displayed by the browser, but they can help document your HTML source code.

+------Colors

+ style="background-color:DodgerBlue;">Hello World   You can set the background color style="color:Tomato;">Hello World                  You can set the color of text style="border:2px solid Tomato;">Hello World       You can set the color of borders

+ style="background-color:rgb(255, 99, 71)
+ style="background-color:#ff6347                    Same color using HSL HEX RGB style="background-color:hsl(9, 100%, 64%)